end-initiative/end-initiative/pages/activities.md

 Profitable Days:                None

 The Quartermaster can get his hands on anything and everything; "I just need the time", he claims.
 From weapons, armor, materials, and equipment, he will do all he can to find it.
 A special request from the quartermaster costs 1 point, provided he doesn’t already have what you seek.
-A special request would be for an item that is not found in the Player's Handbook.
+A special request would be for an item that is not found in the Player's Handbook such as a cage with specific requirements.
 The item you request will still have a price associated with it in addition to the point paid to find such an item.
 Don't ask the impossible though, you need to give a lead on where he can find the item if he himself doesn't know where to begin looking.
 Because the Quartermaster likes to ramble any trip to him will take some time.

 ## Regular Job